Emperor tetra care guide

 Habitat in the wild

-Emperor tetra habitat is Colombia.
+In their natural habitat, emperor tetras (Nematobrycon palmeri) are found in the Amazon Basin of South America, specifically in the Colombia.
 The fish is endemic (the kind that inhabits only in this specific area) of the river San Juan and Atrato.
-Emperor tetra can be encountered in waters with slow water flow, in small tributaries and streams joining rivers.
+Emperor tetra can be encountered in waters with slow water flow, in small tributaries and streams joining rivers in densely vegetated areas.

 The emperor tetra isn’t very widely spread in the wild, but you can quite often see it in the amateurs tanks, since all fishes you can see on sale are bred in the farms for commercial purposes.